Ex-governor’s Charlottesville book renews debate over blame

 The crowd eventually began to boo the women, who were escorted out, according to The Washington Post .

 McAuliffe said Friday the protesters were entitled to their opinions and noted that he had agreed to meet with the victims.
 He also agreed during the event to direct part of the book proceeds to support survivors of the car attack, many of whom have faced significant medical bills.
+He had previously said the proceeds would go to the police association and the Heather Heyer Foundation.

 One benefit of Charlottesville is it reignited conversations about racism, McAuliffe said, adding: “Get up and do something about it.
 That is what I hope the takeaway will be.”

 In addition to the many state officials quoted in the book is Susan Bro, Heyer’s mother.
-Bro said Friday that she sent her comments by email to McAuliffe “and others” and that she had reviewed the manuscript to make sure everything that pertained to her daughter was correct.
+Bro said Friday that she sent her book contributions by email to McAuliffe and others working on the project and that she had reviewed the manuscript to make sure everything that pertained to her daughter was correct.

-Bro said she thinks McAuliffe sees himself as a hero in the retelling of the events, a tendency she called typical human nature.
+Bro said she thinks McAuliffe sees himself as a “hero” in the retelling of the events, a tendency she called typical human nature.

 “It’s always interesting how everybody has a different remembrance … of the day.
 I always say the truth lies somewhere in the midst of all that,” Bro said.